Woazim/imaGL/Readme.md

 imaGL::CImaGL img2(stream, "PNG ");
 ```

-_Note that the `"PNG "` argument is cast to a `CFileFormat` object that guessed the data format of the memory_
+_Note that the `"PNG "` argument is cast to a `imaGL::CFileFormat` object that guessed the data format of the memory_

 `CImaGL` class has some accessors to read data: